Main menu

 Subs used: Paul Egan for P Farrell (41 mins), Thomas Delaney for D Farrell (53 mins), Niall Casserley for Donlon (60 mins).

-Excitement is at fever pitch in Newtowncashel for the semi-
+Excitement is at fever pitch in Newtowncashel for the semi-finals of Celebrity Bainisteoir, which will take place on Wednesday September 19.

 After their great win against Cork’s Ballinora in the quarter finals, Naomh Brid from Donegal are the next opponents in the quest to reach the final of the popular reality TV show.